 WIS 23 crosses the Northern Unit of the Kettle Moraine State Forest (KMSF-NU) in the town of Greenbush in Sheboygan County.
-At this location, the Ice Age Trail (IAT)/State Equestrian trail, a Section 4(f) resource, crosses WIS 23.
+At this location, the Ice Age Trail (IAT)/State Equestrian Trail, a Section 4(f) resource, crosses WIS 23.
 A Section 4(f) de minimis impact finding for the IAT/State Equestrian Trail was incorporated in the 2010 Final Environmental Impact Statement (FEIS) for the WIS 23 corridor.
 A Section 4(f) evaluation or finding was not included in the 2010 FEIS for the state forest because at that time the forest was not viewed as a Section 4(f) property because of its multiple uses.
-The 2010 FEIS did include a Section 6(f) evaluation, including mitigation, for the state forest because Land and Water Conservation Fund monies were used within the forest.
-Section 5.6 of this document provides Section 6(f) documentation for this property.
+The 2010 FEIS did include a Section 6(f) evaluation, including mitigation, for the state forest because Land and Water Conservation Fund (LWCF) monies were used within the forest.
+Section 5.6 provides Section 6(f) documentation for the KMSF-NU.

-Since the publication of the 2010 FEIS, the FHWA determined the KMSF-NU is a Section 4(f) property and this Section 4(f) de minimis impact finding addresses impacts to three resources that are coincident at this location, the KMSF-NU and the IAT/State Equestrian Trail.
+Since the publication of the 2010 FEIS, FHWA determined the KMSF-NU is a Section 4(f) property and this Section 4(f) de minimis impact finding addresses impacts to three resources that are coincident at this location, the KMSF-NU and the IAT/State Equestrian Trail.

-Based on the Section 4(f) and 6(f) determinations from the previous 2014 LS SFEIS, the land needed for the 4-lane On-alignment alternative was purchased from WDNR in 2014.
+The land needed from the KMSF-NU for the 4-lane On-alignment Alternative was purchased from Wisconsin Department of Natural Resources (WDNR) in 2014.
 WisDOT transferred replacement lands to the WDNR in 2016.